tpayne/lang-examples/nodejs/Azure/File/README.md

 Known Issues List
 -----------------
-The following are known issues
+The following are known issues:-

 - The Web interface does not currently support redirection on the Ingress Path.
-If you wish to do this, then the Create and Delete table functions will not work.
+If you wish to do this, some of the POST functions will not work.
 All other functionality is however supported.
 The REST APIs will work fine.
 - The Web interface is very crude and only supports essential functionality for testing purposes

 References